-Ind 57.14 Isolation of hazards.
-(1) General. (a) Buildings 3 or more stories.
+- ILHR 57.14 Isolation of hazards.
+(1) GENERAL. (a) Buildings 3 or more stories.
 Except as provided in par. (c), all boilers and furnaces, fuel rooms and breeching, storage vaults for paints, oils and similar combustibles and other similar hazards in buildings 3 or more stories in height shall be isolated from the rest of the building by at least a 2-hour fire-resistive rated enclosure as specified in s.
-Ind 51.043.

-- (b) Buildings less than 3 stories.
-Except as provided in par. (c), the bazards specified in par. (a) in buildings less than 3 stories in height shall be isolated from the rest of the building by at least a one-hour fire-resistive rated enclosure as specified in s.
-Ind 51.043. - (c) Exceptions, 1.
-The hourly rating of hazard enclosures in mixed use buildings shall comply with the most stringont requirement for the occupancies located in the building. - 2.
-Gas-fired space heaters may be used within living units of apartment buildings and within habitable rooms of motels or tourist courts without an enclosure if approved by the department. - 3.
-Space heaters fired with liquid fuel may be used without an enclosure in motels and apartment buildings not more than one story in height. - A residential fuel-fired clothes dryer having a rated capacity of 37,000 Btu/hour or less, may be used without an enclosure. - (2) Provection or organisms.
+ILHR 51.043. - (b) Buildings less than 3 stories.
+Except as provided in par. (c), the hazards specified in par. (a) in buildings less than 3 stories in height shall be isolated from the rest of the building by at least a one-hour fire-resistive rated enclosure as specified in s.
+ILHR 51.043. - (c) Exceptions.
+1. The hourly rating of hazard enclosures in mixed use buildings shall comply with the most stringent requirement for the occupancies located in the building. - Gas-fired space heaters may be used within living units of apartment buildings and within habitable rooms of motels or tourist courts without an enclosure if approved by the department. - 3.
+Space heaters fired with liquid fuel may be used without an enclosure in motels and apartment buildings not more than one story in height. - 4.
+A residential fuel-fired clothes dryer having a rated capacity of 37,000 Btu/hour or less, may be used without an enclosure. - (2) PROTECTION OF OPENINGS.
 All openings in rated enclosures shall be protected by labeled self-closing fire-door assemblies as specified in s.
-Ind 51.047.
+ILHR 51.047.

-- Ind 57.15 Standpipes.
-(I) Fire department standpipes, Fire department standpipes shall be provided in all buildings exceeding 60 feet in height. - (2) First-Aid Standpipes.
+- ILHR 57.15 Standpipes.
+(1) FIRE DEPARTMENT STANDPIPES.
+Fire department standpipes shall be provided in all buildings exceeding 60 feet in height. - (2) FIRST-AID STANDPIPES.
 First-aid standpipes shall be provided in all buildings 3 stories of more in height which accommodate more than 20 occupants, unless an approved automatic sprinkler system is installed or portable fire extinguishers, as specified in s.
-Ind 57.18, are provided.
+ILHR 57.18, are provided.